mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 > **Note 1**: On some systems, there may be additional `LoadFile` handles with vendor-specific device paths.
 These may correspond, for instance, to GUI network boot options.
-These cannot be used by OpenNetworkBoot.
+These will not produce boot entries when using OpenNetworkBoot.

-After identifying the handles for network boot entries, the other handles just before and slightly after these, in the full list of handles displayed by `dh`, should correspond to the currently loaded network boot drivers.
-If there are no LoadFile options, then search in the full handle list for strings such as 'tcp', 'tls', 'http' (normally the native network boot drivers will appear grouped together in the handle list).
-Examining the names printed by `dh` for these handles and comparing them by eye to the available network boot drivers (see OVMF section) can be used to identify missing drivers.
+After identifying the handles for network boot entries, the other handles just before and after these, in the full list of handles displayed by `dh`, should correspond to the currently loaded network boot drivers.
+If there are no LoadFile options, then search in the full handle list for strings such as 'tcp', 'tls', 'http' (normally the native network boot drivers will appear grouped together).
+Examining the names printed by `dh` for these handles and comparing them to the available network boot drivers (see OVMF section) can be used to identify missing drivers.

 > **Note 2**: On systems with reasonably fast console text output, the `-b`